John Randolph "Jack" Webb born April 2, 1920 to December 23, 1982 actor, television producer, director, and writer who is most

 He was a sickly child and studied art as a young man.
 One of the tenants in the rooming house run by his mother was an ex-jazzman who

-as a crewmember of a B-26 Marauder in World War II he starred in a radio show about a private detective, Pat Novak for Hire.
-Other radio
+serving as a crew member of a B-26 Marauder in World War II he starred in a radio show about a private detective, Pat Novak for Hire.

-technical advisors Capt.
+style with technical advisors Capt.
 Harry Didion and Detective Marty Wynn of the Los Angeles Police Department.
-It was this film that gave Jack
+It was this film that

-Webb the idea for Dragnet.
-After getting assistance from, and riding along with, Los Angeles police personnel, Jack Webb produced
+gave Jack Webb the idea for Dragnet.
+After getting assistance from, and riding along with, Los Angeles police personnel, Jack Webb

-Dragnet which premiered in 1949 on the NBC radio network.
-Sponsored by Fatima cigarettes, Dragnet starred Jack Webb as Joe Friday
+produced Dragnet which premiered in 1949 on the NBC radio network.
+Sponsored by Fatima cigarettes, Dragnet starred Jack Webb as

-and Barton Yarborough as Ben Romero.
+Joe Friday and Barton Yarborough as Ben Romero.
 Walter Schumann composed the theme music for the show.
-Jack Webb narrated the show in
+Jack Webb narrated the

-first person as the character Joe Friday and maintained almost fanatical attention to detail.
-He often mentioned in interviews that he was
+show in first person as the character Joe Friday and maintained almost fanatical attention to detail.
+He often mentioned in interviews that

-angry about the "ridiculous" amount of abuse that they were often subjected to.
-He said that he wanted to perform a service for the police
+he was angry about the "ridiculous" amount of abuse that they were often subjected to.
+He said that he wanted to perform a service for the

-Yarborough.
+Barton Yarborough.
 After Yarborough's death in 1951, Friday's received a new partner, Ed Jacobs, played by Barney Phillips.
-After Jacobs,
+After

-Friday's was partnered with Officer Frank Smith who was played by a string of actors including Harry Bartell, Herb Ellis, Vic Perrin and
+Jacobs, Friday's was partnered with Officer Frank Smith who was played by a string of actors including Harry Bartell, Herb Ellis, Vic

 Jack Webb's personal life was better defined by his love of jazz than his interest in police work.
 His life-long interest in the cornet and

-of 62.
+the age of 62.
 He was interred in the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
-Jack Webb was given a funeral with full police
+Jack Webb was given a funeral with full

-honors (including the chief of police announcing that the badge number 714 that Webb used in Dragnet would be retired) although he
+police honors (including the chief of police announcing that the badge number 714 that Webb used in Dragnet would be retired) although

-had never actually served on the force.
-Not only did the LAPD use Dragnet episodes as training films for a time, they also named a police
+he had never actually served on the force.
+Not only did the LAPD use Dragnet episodes as training films for a time, they also named a

 |William Barton Yarborough and Jack Webb